Piyush Chawla: Career

 He played his first ODI with India on 12 May 2007, against Bangladesh.
 His debut was highly successful, with him taking 3 wickets.
 In the second ODI with Ireland, he was equally impressive with three wickets.

 He returned to test after two years in April 2008 against South Africa, where he took 2/66 (wickets of opener Neil McKenzie and AB de Villiers), but bowled only four wicketless overs in the second innings.

 In 2009, Chawla signed for Sussex County Cricket Club for a month, as cover for Yasir Arafat who was with Pakistan.
 In his first County Championship match against Worcestershire, he took a total of 8 wickets in the match, and came in at number 9 in the first innings, and scored 102* from only 86 balls.

 Chawla was selected for 2010 ICC World Twenty20 in West Indies.
 He was also a member of the ICC Cricket World Cup-winning Indian squad in 2011.

 He returned to play his third Test, after 4 years, against England at Nagpur in December 2012, where the hosts had fielded four spinners Ravichandran Ashwin, Pragyan Ojha, debutant Ravindra Jadeja and Chawla.
 Chawla took 4/69 in the 1st innings.
 Chawla returned to English county cricket in August 2013 when he joined Somerset as their overseas player for the last five weeks of the season.

 He was the leading wicket-taker for Gujarat in the 2017–18 Ranji Trophy, with 32 dismissals in six matches.
 He was also the leading wicket-taker for Gujarat in the 2018–19 Vijay Hazare Trophy, with sixteen dismissals in eight matches.
+Chawla took 446 wickets in 137 first-class matches playing domestic cricket for Gujarat and Uttar Pradesh.

+On 6th June 2025, Chawla announced his retirement from all forms of cricket.